-All the proposed dates are adhered at the maximum.Internal evaluation tests are conducted on a regular and continuous basis.
-Semester examinations are conducted according to the time table and the schedule of the University.
-To ensure the effectiveness and reach of curriculum delivery, regular internal assessment tests are conducted.
-The tests conducted are of varied types - short answer types, quick tests, descriptive tests and the like - according to the needs of the students as assessed.
-The papers are evaluated and distributed the performance discussed by the staff and ward tutors.
-This helps in teaching, learning and evaluation as a continuous process and also helps the students remain in constant touch with the subject, making the final examination a smooth and pleasurable affair.
+Internal evaluation tests are conducted on a regular and continuous basis.
+The college is affiliated to Periyar University and semester examinations are conducted according to the time table and the schedule of the University.
+In order to ensure the effectiveness and reach of curriculum delivery, regular internal assessment tests are conducted.
+The tests conducted are of varied types - short answer types, quick tests, descriptive tests and the like.
+The tests are conducted on a regular basis according to the schedule specified in the academic calendar and also according to the needs of the students as assessed and perceived by the departments concerned.
+The papers are evaluated and distributed to the students and the performance discussed by the staff handling the papers and later on by the ward's tutors also.
+This helps in teaching, learning and evaluation as a continuous process and also helps the students remain in constant touch with the subject, making the appearance in the final examination a smooth and pleasurable affair.